 In Town Square Near the Fire Station or Train Station

 Not all spots along Main Street, U.S.A. are created equal.
-Much of Town Square near the park entrance offers up some of the best views of the Magic Kingdom parade, as well as picturesque photo backdrops.
+Much of Town Square near the Magic Kingdom entrance offers up some of the best views of the parade, as well as picturesque photo backdrops.
 For slightly off-center views with Cinderella Castle rising in the background, post up near the flagpole off to the left of the Sharing the Magic statue across from the Fire Station facing up Main Street.

 Another great parade viewing location nearby is in front of or from the top of the Train Station.
 While the higher vantage point is perfect for keeping your sightline clear, watching from the loading platform can get packed.
 Fortunately, standing in front of the Train Station from the ground will also provide you with excellent views.

-Close to Splash Mountain (soon-to-be Tiana’s Bayou Adventure) and Big Thunder Mountain Railroad
+Close to the Upcoming Tiana’s Bayou Adventure and Big Thunder Mountain Railroad

-Located right near the start of the parade route, this is a great spot if you want to catch the parade before running to get in line for Splash Mountain or Big Thunder Mountain Railroad – and hopefully beat most of the crowds.
+Located right near the start of the route in Frontierland, this is a great spot if you want to catch the parade before running to get in line for Tiana’s Bayou Adventure (once it opens) or Big Thunder Mountain Railroad – and hopefully beat most of the crowds.
 For the biggest head start, stand on the same side as these Magic Kingdom mountains facing Pecos Bill Tall Tale Inn & Café.

 On the Hub in Front of Cinderella Castle

-Unsurprisingly, one of the best spots to watch the parade at Magic Kingdom is in front of Cinderella Castle from the area known as the Hub.
+Unsurprisingly, one of the best spots to watch the parade is in front of Cinderella Castle from the area known as the Hub.
 You can’t ask for a more magical setting to take in the show than with the iconic fairytale palace towering in the background.

 For the ultimate mix of great views and convenience, reserve a spot in the Disney Genie+ viewing area.
 Alternatively, skip the Lightning Lane and watch from the outer ring of the Hub facing Cinderella Castle instead.